Last updated on 12 January 2021

 Andrea Ferro is however pretty disappointing, a waning presence sometimes popping up screaming somewhat like a gorilla in heat.
 And then the growls, the terrible growls.
 Perhaps they should get rid of them.
 Many good Gothic Metal outfits have abandoned them – much to their credit.
 Just check out Within Temptation – and see the level THEY are at.
 [OK, I agree, cannot really be compared, but still…]

 And in truth, he likes to scream stuff at you, but not really melodiously, but like some beast of the dark coming straight out the abysses of Hel’s kitchen.
-To offer a comparison: Marco Hietala of Nightwish and Delain is also a screamer.
-But there the reach is much better – you actually get some decent spice out of that.
+To offer a comparison: Marko Hietala of Nightwish and Delain is also a screamer.
+But with this guy, the reach is much better.
+You actually get some decent spice out of that.
 In Lacuna Coil‘s latest?
-Not sure.
+Not so sure.

-Truly some of that stuff sounds like a metalized version of the main theme of Pirates of the Caribbean with a – metal?
+Truly some of that stuff sounds like a metallized version of the main theme of Pirates of the Caribbean.
+With a – metal?
 No! – kind of an Evanescence tainted pop rock tilt.
 Just check out One Cold Day.
 Jack Sparrow help me!
 Where is my rum?
 Hopefully not in Davy Jones’ Locker, but in Fiddler’s Green.